SE-summer-proj/PrinPedia/backend/README.md

 1. You must check ./src/main/java/com.prinpedia.backend/resources/
 application.properties.
 As you can see in this file, we use 3 different DBs in this
-app: MySQL, MongoDB and ElasticSearch.
+app: MySQL, MongoDB, ElasticSearch and Neo4j.
 Please configure the urls of these DBs to ensure successful connection.
 Besides, please ensure there is a schema named "prinpedia" in your MySQL and a database named "prinpedia" in your MongoDB.
 (If you don't have them, please create them first or do some configuration job in